Internet manipulation: Algorithms, echo chambers and polarization

+Rage baiting, outrage porn, etc. involve media broadcast of content designed to manipulate increased viewer engagement, often by provoking negative emotional responses aligned with political or other narratives.

 Due to overabundance of online content, social networking platforms and search engines have leveraged algorithms to tailor and personalize users' feeds based on their individual preferences.
 However, algorithms also restrict exposure to different viewpoints and content, leading to the creation of echo chambers or filter bubbles.

 With the help of algorithms, filter bubbles influence users' choices and perception of reality by giving the impression that a particular point of view or representation is widely shared.
 Following the 2016 referendum of membership of the European Union in the United Kingdom and the United States presidential elections, this gained attention as many individuals confessed their surprise at results that seemed very distant from their expectations.
 The range of pluralism is influenced by the personalized individualization of the services and the way it diminishes choice.
 Five manipulative verbal influences were found in media texts.
 There are self-expression, semantic speech strategies, persuasive strategies, swipe films and information manipulation.
 The vocabulary toolkit for speech manipulation includes euphemism, mood vocabulary, situational adjectives, slogans, verbal metaphors, etc.

 Research on echo chambers from Flaxman, Goel, and Rao, Pariser, and Grömping suggest that use of social media and search engines tends to increase ideological distance among individuals.

 Comparisons between online and off-line segregation have indicated how segregation tends to be higher in face-to-face interactions with neighbors, co-workers, or family members, and reviews of existing research have indicated how available empirical evidence does not support the most pessimistic views about polarization.
 A 2015 study suggested that individuals' own choices drive algorithmic filtering, limiting exposure to a range of content.
 While algorithms may not be causing polarization, they could amplify it, representing a significant component of the new information landscape.